awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 | 3\.0\+ client | Go to [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/) and find the Amazon WorkSpaces Windows client\.
 Under Get the latest client, choose the Download button\. |
 | 2\.5\.11 client | Go to [Amazon WorkSpaces Client Downloads](https://clients.amazonworkspaces.com/) and find the Amazon WorkSpaces Windows client\.
 Under Older version 2\.5\.11, choose the Download button\. |

+You have two choices for how to install the Amazon WorkSpaces Windows client application:
++ **Install just for you**\.
+If you choose this option and you share your local machine with other users, the WorkSpaces client application is available only to you\.
+If other users on the machine also want to use the WorkSpaces client application, they must install the application for their own use\.
++ **Install for all users of this machine**\.
+If you choose this option, the WorkSpaces client application is available to anyone who logs on to the local machine, including those with Guest accounts\.

+Installing the WorkSpaces client application for all users requires you to have administrator privileges on your local machine\.
+Depending on how your local machine is configured, you might not have such privileges\.
+In that case, you can install the WorkSpaces client application just for yourself\.
+If you have questions about which option to choose, ask your WorkSpaces administrator for guidance\.

+If you're having trouble updating your Amazon WorkSpaces Windows client application to a newer version, use the following procedure to update your client application\.

+**To update the WorkSpaces Windows client application to a newer version**

+1. On your local machine, open the Windows search box and enter **registry editor** to open the Registry Editor \(regedit\.exe\)\.

+1. When asked "Do you want to allow this app to make changes to your device?", choose **Yes**\.

+1. In the Registry Editor, navigate to the following registry entry:

+   **Computer\\HKEY\_CURRENT\_USER\\Software\\Amazon Web Services\.
+LLC\\Amazon WorkSpaces\\WinSparkle**

+1. Delete the **SkipThisVersion** registry key\.
+When prompted to confirm the deletion, choose **Yes**, and then close the Registry Editor\.

+1. If you have not already entered a registration code in the WorkSpaces Windows client application, do so, and then choose **Amazon WorkSpaces**, **Quit Amazon WorkSpaces** to close the client application\.

+1. Restart the WorkSpaces Windows client application\.
+You should be prompted to update the client\.
+Accept the update\.

 ## Determining Your Client Version<a name="determine-version-windows"></a>

 To see which version of the WorkSpaces client you have, choose **Amazon WorkSpaces**, **About Amazon WorkSpaces**, or click the gear icon in the upper\-right corner and choose **About Amazon WorkSpaces**\.